E3SM-Project/HICCUP/README.md

 ### Generating HICCUP Initial Conditions

-After the input data is aquired, HICCUP can be used to generate initial conditions by editing and running the `template_scripts/create_initial_condition_from_obs.py` script.
-This script controls the workflow for generating the atmosphere initial condition as well as the SST/sea-ice data file.
+After the input data is aquired, HICCUP can be used to generate initial conditions by editing and running one of the scripts in `template_hiccup_scripts`, such as `template_hiccup_scripts/create_EAM_IC_from_ERA5-NOAA.py`.
+This script orchestrates the workflow for generating the atmosphere initial condition as well as the SST/sea-ice data file.

 The HICCUP workflow centers on a "hiccup_data" object that carries the information needed for processing the data as well as class methods for processing the data.